Our Board of Directors

 Austin Fragomen Jr. (Vice Chair of the Board)

-Mr. Fragomen Jr. is the Chairman of the Executive Committee for Fragomen Worldwide and has served as staff counsel to the U.S. House of Representatives subcommittee on immigration, citizenship, and international law.
+Austin Fragomen Jr. is the Chairman of the Executive Committee for Fragomen Worldwide and has served as assistant counsel, subcommittee on immigration, citizenship and international law, U.S. House of Representatives, previously Adjunct Professor at New York University School of Law and Chairman of the City Bar Justice Center.

 Molly Cashin